-As you age, you may find it more of a struggle to shed unwanted weight.
+As you age, you may find it more of a struggle to lose unwanted weight.
 You’re not alone!
-The good news is there are some simple steps you can take to help reach your health goals.
+The good news is there are some simple tips you can use to help reach your health goals.

 Make a sleep routine and stick to it